ezra-fast/OSCPNotes/Lessons.md

 Always add any kind of virtual routing/name resolution to /etc/hosts, even if it is not needed

+loot literally every single user/home/config/program folder that is not native to Windows/Linux. look for .ini, .conf, .config, .txt, etc.

 Umbraco alternative webroot can be found at: umbraco/bin/Debug/net6.0/publish/wwwroot/

 feroxbuster often misses files; use gobuster to find directories and once you're out of directories, use gobuster with -x